 Awarded by the Dean of the Graduate School, the DDGS is designed to support recruitment of the very highest caliber prospective students who will contribute to the diversity in graduate education at the institution.
 Students receiving the Dean’s Distinguished Graduate Scholarship will be designated and recognized as Dean’s Distinguished Graduate Fellows.
-The fellows will receive an annual stipend of at least $30,000, graduate tuition, subsidized health insurance, all academic fees, for 5 years, contingent upon satisfactory progress.
-BMMB students are still eligible for additional summer funding, as described in the departmental offer.

 Robert W. Graham Endowed Graduate Fellowship

 The Graham Endowed Graduate Fellowship was created to assist in the recruitment of outstanding students considering enrolling at Penn State.
 The funds will provide supplementation awards to incoming students who have been given assistantships, departmental fellowships or who are recipients of external awards.
 Award offers are typically one year.
 No additional application is required beyond the Graduate Admissions application.

 Science Achievement Graduate Fellowship